Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.md

 #### `UTF8String`

 `UTF8String` is a string with guaranteed-valid UTF-8 contents.
-It is not a standard in the WebIDL spec, but its observables are the same as those of `USVString`.
+It is not a standard in the Web IDL spec, but its observables are the same as those of `USVString`.

 It is a good fit for when the specification allows a `USVString`, but